neesha2022/School_District_Analysis_Assignment/README.md

 A: Below are the list of changes to the school district analysis after reading and math scores were replaced.

   * Before replacing the reading and math scores with NaNs, the overall passing percentage for 15 schools was 65.17%.
 This reduced to         62.11% after replacing NaNs
-  *
-  * The average score went down from
+  * The percentage of passing Reading went down from 85.80% to 85.66%
-  * The Math score went down from
+  * The percentage of passing Math went down from 74.98% to 71.93%
-  *
+  * There was no change in the total budget

   ![My image](https://github.com/neesha2022/School_District_Analysis_Assignment/blob/main/Resources/Without%20NaNs.png)